toniebox-reverse-engineering/pico_i2c_slave-toniebox/README.md

 ## Known side effects
 As I cannot cut the power of the pico, it need around 1mA when the box is off.
 When the box is running 30-50mAs extra.

-## Known problems
-The pico currently doesn't reliably wakeup.
-If you wake up the box shortly after it went to sleep, the pico will wake up, too.
-If you are waiting some minutes more, the pico won't wake up and the box will blink in red.

-## Cut the VDD of the MMA8452Q
+## Cut the VDD of the MMA8451Q
-Please cut the VDD of the MMA8452Q (blue) marked with the red line.
+Please cut the VDD of the MMA8451Q (blue) marked with the red line.
 Just use a sharp knife and do the cut as the line suggest.
 Afterwards check if the vias above the line and the capacitor below are not connected anymore.

 ![VDD Cut](mma8452q-vdd-cut.jpg)

-Hint: If you want to remove this mod, you'll just need resolder this connection and the MMA8452Q works again.
+Hint: If you want to remove this mod, you'll just need resolder this connection and the MMA8451Q works again.

 ## Pinout
 ### Required